Nené (footballer, born 1995)

-Rui Filipe Cunha Correia (born 10 June 1995), known as Nené, is a Portuguese professional footballer who plays as a midfielder for Chinese Super League club Yunnan Yukun.
+Rui Filipe Cunha Correia (born 10 June 1995), commonly known as Nené, is a Portuguese professional footballer who plays as a defensive midfielder for Malaysia Super League club Johor Darul Ta'zim.

 Club career

 On 31 August 2014, Nené made his professional debut with Braga B in a 2014–15 Segunda Liga match against Farense.
+He failed to break into the first team squad so decided to build his career by gaining experience at third tier clubs.

 On 11 June 2019, he signed a three-year contract with Primeira Liga club Santa Clara.